Meet our lizards, snakes and frogs, and learn about their remarkable adaptations to the cool climate of Tasmania.

 - Tasmanian tree skink - Carinascincus pretiosus

 Eleven species of frog occur throughout Tasmania, three of which are restricted to the State.
-While many of them are inconspicuous, with a little practice all species can be identified from the distinctive calls of the males, see below for information about our Frog Log App.
+While many of them are inconspicuous, with a little practice all species can be identified from the distinctive calls of the males.

 The banjo frog spends 12-15 months as a tadpole, while the common froglet has a larval life span of 6-10 weeks.
 It has been shown that, in some species at least, the growth rate of tadpoles is related to the population density within the pond and the available food supply.
 All other things being equal, tadpoles in high densities grow at a slower rate than those occurring in lower numbers.

 - Southern toadlet - Pseudophryne semimarmorata

 - Green and gold frog - Litoria raniformis